octoandzl/mapykoB/README.rst

 Description
 ***********

-This is a litle test package for *testting* Travis on PyPI hosting
+Mapykob is a Python application that provides an easy way to experiment with Markov models.
+While built for educational purposes, it can both be used for educational or commercial purposes.PyPI hosting

 *****
 State